 Increase in Resting Heart rate (taken before getting out of bed in the morning for at least 10 consecutive days).
 Persistent muscle soreness.
 Fatigue.
 Reluctance to train.
 Body is tired and heavy.
 Pattern of skipping practices or games.
 Sleeplessness: trouble … Continue reading

-Youth Athletes , Distinguished by Age and Gender When we watch our children learning to play sports, it can be difficult to remember that they are children.
-We sometimes expect more from them than their chronological age and physical and … Continue reading
+When we watch our children learning to play sports, it can be difficult to remember that they are children.
+We sometimes expect more from them than their chronological age and physical and emotional maturity will allow.
+Here are some age … Continue reading

-by Wendy LeBolt Spring is coming!
+Spring is coming!
 Our kids are streaming back to the playing fields.
 No one is happier about this than I am.
-Youth sports have so much to offer our kids – physically, emotionally, socially – as long … Continue reading
+Youth sports have so much to offer our kids – physically, emotionally, socially – as long as they’re not … Continue reading

 What ever happened to down time? ~ unscheduled time when there were no camps, no scheduled activities, when there was time to be creative, sit and think, stare at the clouds??
 Anna Quindlen, former Newsweek columnist, writes, “I mourn hanging … Continue reading